Religion in Libya: Judaism

 Jews had a presence in Libya at least since the time of Hellenistic rule under Ptolemy Lagos in 323 BC in Cyrene.
 Once home to a very large and thriving Jewish community, Libya is now completely empty of Jews due to anti-Jewish pogroms and immigration to Israel.

 During World War II, Libya's Jewish population was subjected to anti-Semitic laws by the Fascist Italian regime and deportations by German troops.
 After the war, anti-Jewish violence caused many Jews to leave the country usually for Palestine.
 A savage pogrom in Tripoli on 5 November 1945, killed more than 140 Jews and wounded hundreds more.
 Almost every synagogue was looted.
 In June 1948, when there was a recorded 38,000 Jews in Libya, rioters murdered another 12 Jews and destroyed 280 Jewish homes.

 Thousands of Jews fled the country after Libya was granted independence and membership in the Arab League in 1951.
 After the Six-Day War, the Jewish population of 7,000 was again subjected to pogroms in which 18 were killed, and many more injured, sparking a near-total exodus that left fewer than 100 Jews in Libya.

 Under former ruler Colonel Muammar Gaddafi, the situation became a lot worse, as all Jewish property was confiscated and all debts to Jews cancelled.
 In 1999, the synagogue in Tripoli was renovated, however, it was not reopened.

 The last Jew living in Libya, Esmeralda Meghnagi, died in February 2002.
 This marked the end of one of the world's oldest Jewish communities, which traced its origins to the 4th century BC.

 Religiosity

 According to a survey by Arab Barometer, the percentage of Libyans identifying themselves as non-religious increased from around 10% in 2013 to around 25% in 2018.
-In the survey, about a third of the young Libyans described themselves as non-religious.

-According to the Arab Barometer Survey in 2018, 99.9% in Libya identified as Muslim, while 0.1% identified as having No Religion.
+In the survey, about a third of the young Libyans described themselves as not religious.
+According to the same Arab Barometer Survey in 2018, 99.9% in Libya identified as Muslim, while 0.1% identified as having No Religion.
 This survey was based on a sample size of 1,962 people in Libya.